Chrysler Town & Country (minivan): Stow'n Go seating

 In 2005, Chrysler introduced a system of second- and third-row seating that folded completely into under-floor compartments — marketed as Stow 'n Go seating and exclusively available on long-wheelbase models.

 In a development program costing $400 million, engineers used an erector set to initially help visualize the complex interaction of the design and redesigned underfloor components to accommodate the system — including the spare tire well, fuel tank, exhaust system, parking brake cables, rear climate control lines, and the rear suspension.
 However, the new seating system precluded incorporation of an AWD system, effectively ending that option for the Chrysler minivans.

 The system in turn creates a combined volume of 12 cuft of under floor storage when second row seats are deployed.
 With both rows folded, the vans have a flat load floor and a maximum cargo volume of 160.7 cuft.

 The Stow 'n Go system received Popular Science magazine's "Best of What's New" for 2005 award.

 The Stow 'n Go system was not offered on the (now discontinued) Volkswagen Routan, a rebadged nameplate variant of the Chrysler minivans.

 The Stow 'n Go seating and storage system in the Town & Country and Dodge Grand Caravan was improved, revised, and renamed "Super Stow 'n Go" for the 2011 model year.
 This system is still on the Grand Caravan and was adapted for the new Pacifica.

+In 2021 Chrysler added an AWD option compatible with Stow 'n Go.